Startup new business problems in 2020. Creating your business customer persona!

 In a nutshell your "perfect" customer.
 Yes, I know your instant response to this how can you define a perfect customer?
 Isn't every customer perfect who wants to use or buy your product?
 Or is it just luck?
 Can you make this "luck" spread?

-Finding that “measurable characteristics of a target customer” will be like winning the lottery.
+Finding the “measurable characteristics of a target customer” will be like winning the lottery.
 But how well do you know your customers?
 Understanding the whole concept is one thing but defining who you are targeting?
 Which markets you are aiming for?
 Is another!

-These insights offer a window into how your customer makes decisions, specific needs, concerns and most crucial in building a successful business the criteria that drives prospective customers to choose you, over your competitor.
+These insights offer a window into how your customer makes decisions, specific needs, concerns and most crucial in building a successful business the criteria that drive prospective customers to choose you, over your competitor.

 Now, these personas shouldn't be based on pot luck or guessing but on data and facts but when you are starting out you don't have this data so how do you get started?
 This has been puzzling us for ages and we need to have a starting point even if these change as we grow the business.

 That eureka moment waking up this morning to realise our perfect user persona is actually us!!
-Yes you heard it right we want to market and find people like us!!
+Yes, you heard it right we want to market and find people like us!!

 So how do we define ourselves?
 Are there people out there like us?
 Is it right to try and market and plan a business around us?